GibilGibil

 When you need Gibil

 Compliance and data sovereignty.
-If your code is proprietary, regulated, or subject to NDAs, running it on Anthropic-managed VMs may not be acceptable.
-With BYOH, your code runs in your own Hetzner account and never touches Gibil's or Anthropic's infrastructure.
+If your code is proprietary, regulated, or under NDA, running it on Anthropic-managed VMs may not be acceptable.
+With BYOC, your code stays in your own account (Hetzner + Vultr today; AWS/GCP/DO/Fly on the roadmap).

 The honest take

-If your project runs on 4 vCPU / 16 GB and you're fine with Anthropic's infrastructure, their cloud sessions are the simpler choice — they're already paid for.
+If your workload fits in 4 vCPU / 16 GB and you're fine with Anthropic's infrastructure, the cloud sessions are simpler.
+They're already paid for.

 Next steps